 Retention Rates - What if the Sealant Falls Out?

-Sealant effectiveness is greatly related to sealant retention.
-While placing sealants, steps need to be taken that enhance sealant retention such as having a very dry field, although newer products may not require this as the products are hydrophilic or while using glass ionomer products.
-Sealant retention is principally the result of resin tags penetrating the microporosities that occur when enamel is etched properly and the field is dry.
+While placing sealants, steps need to be taken that enhance sealant retention such as having a very dry field for RBSs, or, instead, consider utilizing hydrophilic GICs.
+RBSs retention is principally the result of resin tags penetrating the microporosities that occur when enamel is etched properly and the field is dry.
 In general, properly placed sealants do not fall out.
-In a systematic review by Griffin et al., 2009, it was found that surface cleaning with toothbrush and assistance during sealant placement may result in higher retention.10 Cochrane Database of Systematic Review3 evaluating caries prevention by sealants concluded, the reduction in caries ranged from up to 51% in 12 months with similar results at 48 months.
+In a systematic review by Griffin et al., 2009, it was found that surface cleaning with toothbrush and assistance during sealant placement may result in higher retention.12 Cochrane Database of Systematic Review3evaluating caries prevention by sealants concluded, the reduction in caries ranged from up to 51% in 12 months with similar results at 48 months.
 If the occlusal bulk wears away or is lost, there is clinical evidence the resin tags remain and the surface is protected.
 The photograph in (Figure 5) shows a sealant with the tooth structure dissolved leaving only the resin tags.